cryptpad/blueprints/document/recommendations.md

 ---
-title: List of Security Recommendations for CryptPad
+title: Security Recommendations for CryptPad
 order: 3
 tags: document
+author: Theo von Arx, Aaron MacSween
+date: 2023-03-14
 ---

-# List of Security Recommendations for CryptPad

 During the writing of the cryptography white paper, we discovered multiple issues and limitations in the current version of CryptPad.
 While none of them